KKK recruitment flyer left on MS church steps ahead of anniversary - NewsBreak

 The flyer, along with a few rocks in a plastic bag, was found by Sunday School members who were looking forward to fellowship.

-It was a bold and threatening letter Deacon Alvin Rice said was found just a few feet from a sign welcoming members back to “in-person” services.Judge: Ex-cop must pay $2.2M to children of woman he killed
+It was a bold and threatening letter Deacon Alvin Rice said was found just a few feet from a sign welcoming members back to “in-person” services.Woman spits on officer after stabbing girlfriend: MPD

 “The top of the flyer…you could see it talk about the Klan and joining the Klan and 14…I think it was talking about 14 states are building back up,” Rice said.
 “We finally got the vaccine in and all that stuff…people start coming back to church and this, right now, has caused people to be frightened again.”